-The installation of prepaid or even smart meters is an activity that must be prepared over several consecutive years and requires a high investment compared to other existing meters.
+The installation of prepaid or even smart meters is an activity that must be prepared over several consecutive years and requires high investment compared to other existing meters.

-However, smart meters have the particularity of being able to strongly reduce overall losses because they improve the technical situation of the system and reduce the possibilities of fraud and billing errors.
+However, smart meters have the particularity of being able to strongly reduce overall losses because they improve the technical situation of the system, and thus reduce the possibilities of fraud and billing errors.

-The forum held in August 2020 and involving WAPP and all distribution companies in the ECOWAS region around the theme of reclaring man technical losses had helped to show the consensus around the recognized benefits of installing these meters.
+The forum took place in August 2020 and involved WAPP plus all distribution companies in the ECOWAS region.
+The theme of reducing paratechnical losses had helped to show the consensus around the acknowledged benefits of installing smart meters.

-In total, 13 companies out of the 23 companies studied confirmed their strategy of partial or total installation of these meters at their subscribers' premises.
-These include SENELEC (Senegal), EDM (Mali), CIE (Côte d'Ivoire), SONA-BEL (Burkina Faso), CEET (Togo), NAWEC (Gambia), NEDCO and ECG (Ghana) as well as the Nigerian companies IKEJA, IBEDC, AEDC et JEDPLC.
+A total of 13 of the 23 companies surveyed confirmed their strategy of partial or total installation of these meters or also other communicating meter systems at their subscribers' premises.

+These include SENELEC (Senegal), EDM (Mali), CIE (Ivory Coast), SONABEL (Burkina Faso), CEET (Togo), EDG (Guinea), NAWEC (The Gambia), NEDCO (Ghana), ECG (Ghana) and the Nigerian companies IKEJA, IBEDC, AEDC and JEDPLC.

-On the whole, companies that implement a combination of technical and non-technical loss reduction measures generally also obtain the best overall loss reduction rates.
+Overall, companies that implement a combination of technical and non-technical loss reduction measures also achieve the best overall loss reduction rates on a general basis.